Improve High-Speed Rail Ticketing Experience

 USER RESEARCH

-User interview & App Store review crawl
+Insights from user interview & App Store review crawl

 User Interview